Buy side vs sell side data room hero.

 Where Ellty works well:

-• Startups that want one platform for both investor communications and due diligence
+• You want one platform that handles both pitch deck sharing and full due diligence — without switching tools

 Where you'd want something else: